-Motorists who drive to work could have to pay hundreds of pounds a year for a parking space under proposals in this year's Scottish budget.
+The Workplace Parking Levy (WPL) could see motorists who drive to work having to pay hundreds of pounds a year for a parking space.

-Environmental groups believe the initiative will help reduce congestion and air pollution in the country's towns and cities by encouraging motorists to walk, cycle or take public transport to work, as well as raising money for local services.
+Environmental groups believe the initiative will help reduce congestion and air pollution by encouraging motorists to walk, cycle or take public transport to work, as well as raising money for local services.